 Structured Logging with Serilog in ASP.NET WEB API

-In this article, let's learn about how to do Structured Logging of errors using Serilog in Web API in ASP.NET Core.
+In this article, let's learn about how to do Structured Logging using Serilog in Web API in ASP.NET Core.

 Note: If you have not done so already, I recommend you read the article on Global Exception Handling in ASP.NET WEB API.